Fastnet Race: History

 Weston Martyr, a British yachtsman, conceived the idea of the race after having competed in Bermudian yacht races.
 Entered by seven vessels, the inaugural Fastnet Race was won by Jolie Brise in 1925.
+Hugh Grosvenor, 2nd Baron Stalbridge won in 1927 with Tally Ho over a field of 15 starters which was eventually whittled down by stormy weather to two finishers.
+The race ran annually until 1931, and subsequently biennially apart from a break after 1939 during World War II, resuming in 1947.
+The original rules limited the class to Thames Measurement, and size to between 30ft and 50ft WL maximum.
+Yachts of the International Class rule were specifically excluded because they were regarded as unsuitable for the blue waters of the Atlantic Ocean.

 1979 Fastnet Race

-A severe storm during the 1979 race resulted in the deaths of nineteen people (fifteen competing yachtsmen and four rescuers) and the involvement of some 4,000 others in what became the largest ever rescue operation in peacetime.
-This led to a major overhaul of the rules and the equipment required for the competition.
+A severe European windstorm during the 1979 race resulted in the deaths of 21 people (15 competing yachtsmen and 6 observers) and the involvement of some 4,000 others in what became the largest-ever rescue operation in peacetime.
+The disaster led to a major overhaul of the rules and the equipment required for the competition.
 Several books have since been written about the 1979 race, which remains notorious in the yachting world for its loss of life.
 In the 1979 race, "15 sailors died, five boats sank, and at least 75 boats flipped upside down".

 Capsize of Drum (1985)

 The race drew further attention from outside the sport in 1985 when the maxi yacht Drum capsized after the keel sheared off due to a design error.
 The boat was helmed by the New Zealander Phil Holland, brother of its designer Ron Holland.
 Pop star Simon Le Bon from Duran Duran, co-owner and crew member of Drum, was trapped under the hull with five other crew members for twenty minutes, until being rescued by the Royal Navy.
 The Search and Rescue Diver was Petty Officer Air Crewman (POACMN) Larry "Scouse" Slater of 771 Naval Air Squadron who appeared on This Is Your Life on 9 April 1986.